Let's Spring into the Last Days of School!

 - Room #: 402

 The mental health services at Monmouth Regional High School have been designed and organized to assist students with their personal, social, emotional, and behavioral challenges.
 There are many reasons that a student may reach out or be referred for mental health counseling: anxiety, depression, interpersonal/peer conflicts, trauma, behavioral outbursts, ADHD, LGBTQ+, personality disorders, teen issues, eating disorders, autism spectrum disorder, self-esteem, stress, relationship issues, spirituality, family conflict, domestic violence, divorce, oppositional defiance, etc. Substance use/abuse concerns should be referred to our Student Assistance Counselor (SAC), Dara Jarosz.
+You can view her website HERE for more information.

-The MHC provides in-school assessment, crisis intervention, counseling and referral services to students who may be experiencing personal, family, and/or peer difficulties (such as those described above).
+The MHC provides in-school assessment, crisis intervention, counseling, and referral services to students who may be experiencing personal, family, and/or peer difficulties (such as those described above).
 My primary goal is to support students and assist them with managing their mental health and personal challenges to maximize their success in school.
 In addition to individual counseling, the MHC and SAC also offer groups depending on the needs of the school community.

 If you are currently experiencing a mental health crisis, please call 911, visit your nearest emergency room, or call PerformCare at 1-877-652-7624.